 If such a gateway is found and its address belongs to one of your monitored hosts, this host will then be set as a parent.

-traceroute does not receive any information from the hops before the targeted host, the last successful hop is used.
+traceroute does not receive any information from the hops before the targeted host, the most recent successful hop will be used.

 If however no gateway with a monitored IP address is found, as standard Checkmk generates an artificial 'ping-only-host' by default in the Parent folder which will be simultaneously generated.